BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Lotus/The Lotus/ReadMe.md

 #### Posted by Steven Levin on Feb 5th 2016

 I became interested in vaporizers in 2007.
 I looked at the then available butane powered vaporizers and thought that I could make one that is healthier and faster operating.
 Three years and 12 prototypes later the first Lotus was ready to sell.
 I thought then that the Lotus was perfect and couldn't be improved.
 Now I realize that there is no perfect model and that the Lotus will always be improving.
 I hope you enjoy the present versions.

+## Closing Email

+I want to thank you for being a loyal Lotus customer.
+I will be retiring soon and shutting down the Lotus company as it now exists.
+There will shortly be a presence on eBay to keep everyone supplied with maintenance items: screens, hot plates, etc. If you are thinking of buying a cap or WPA, please do it soon while stock is available.
+The company may exist with another owner in the future but that is not assured.

+Thanks for a great 10+ years,

+– Max Jitter